“Start by doing what is necessary; then do what’s possible; and suddenly you are doing the impossible.”

 -Francis of Assisi

 Hello and welcome!
 My name is Krista Brittain, and I am a licensed clinical psychologist in West Des Moines, IA.
 Thanks so much for visiting our website.
 As a psychologist, I provide consultation, therapy, and assessment services.
 You can find some more information about therapy and assessment on the Services page.
-Please note, however, that I am not currently taking new clients/referrals for therapy .
-If you are in search of a therapist, I would be happy to refer you to excellent clinicians in the area.
-Due to COVID-19, I am not scheduling new assessment/testing clients.
+Please note, however, that we are indefinitely not currently taking new clients/referrals for therapy .
+Due to COVID-19, we are temporarily not scheduling new assessment/testing clients.
 If you are interested on being on the waitlist, please call to learn more.
+If you are in search of a therapist or assessment psychologist, I would be happy to refer you to excellent clinicians in the area.